thcorre/apac-nog-grpc/README.md

 If asked for login, use `admin/admin`.

-To connect to the client, see below command (showing client1 as an example).
+To connect to the client (showing client1 as an example):

 ```
 docker exec -it client1 bash